 That’s our list of common causes of, and solutions to, the FileZilla error “ECONNREFUSED – Connection refused by server”

-Did these work for you?
+Did these suggestions work for you?
 Do you have other tips or questions related to this issue?
 Let us know in the Comment section below.